The Potomac River from below Alexandria, Virginia, ca. 1895, by Frances Benjamin Johnston, via Library of Congress Prints and Photographs Division.

 Methinks my own soul must be a bright invisible green.

 A garden is a lovesome thing, God wot!

 -- Thomas Edward Brown, from "My Garden"

 I have a certificate in Landscape Design from George Washington University.
-I’m also a State Department Foreign Service spouse and have lived and made gardens in five countries in Africa.
-I currently live in Kigali, Rwanda.
+I’m also a State Department Foreign Service spouse and have lived and made gardens in five countries in Africa and in the Washington, D.C., area.

 Contact me: firstname.lastname@example.org

 For information about copyright, permission to re-use my photos or words, or this blog's mission, please click on 'Copyright, etc.' at the top of this page.